|

 first session doesn't go too well, you and your cat both need time to get

-used to this new routine.
+towel.
 It may be more comfortable for your cat if you

 warm the food but be careful not to have it too hot, you don't want to burn